Divorce Mediation Services in Minnesota

-- If you and your spouse cannot resolve your conflict or find an acceptable compromise for your issues, you will have to start the divorce process over with new attorneys in a court process.
+- If you and your spouse cannot resolve your conflict or find an acceptable compromise for your issues, you will shift your divorce process over to new attorneys in a court process.

 how to choose a mediator right for you

 Your mediation will require a trained professional with experience in assisting with dissolving marriage relationships.
-This person should have a vast understanding of Minnesota state divorce laws, the mediation skills necessary to maintain productive conversations and the financial expertise to ensure things are done right.
-We recommend reaching out to set up a no cost 30 minute phone call or zoom meeting.
+This person should have a vast understanding of Minnesota state divorce laws, the mediation skills necessary to maintain productive conversations and the financial knowledge to ensure things are done right.

 mediation services in mN

-At Divorce Financially, our mediation services have helped many clients reach acceptable conclusions to their marriages.
+At Divorce Financially, our mediation services have helped many clients reach financial conclusions to their marriages.
 We’re always happy to answer our clients’ questions about the mediation process.

 As a safety precaution due to COVID-19, we also offer the option to hold sessions with clients remotely as a video conference rather than in-office.
 We will work with you via whatever contact method you prefer.